-rd_incr_override Converts all AHB read transactions to a series of single beat AXI transactions. wr_incr_override Converts all AHB write transactions to a series of single beat AXI transactions.
+d_incr_override Converts all AHB-Lite read transactions to a series of single beat AXI transactions. r_incr_override Converts all AHB-Lite write transactions to a series of single beat AXI transactions, and each AHB-Lite write beat is acknowledged with the AXI buffered write response.